martinandersson/nomagichttp/README.md

 them.**

-The NoMagicHTTP server is natively asynchronous and almost completely lock-free (only a channel's start/close _may_ use non-contended locks).
+The NoMagicHTTP server is natively asynchronous and almost completely lock-free (only a channel's open/close _may_ use [non-contended] locks).
 The server doesn't even use event polling or selector threads.
 What you get is an _elegant_ and modern API that is just about as fast and scalable as any cross-platform JDK-based HTTP server implementation could possibly be.

 Best of all, the API design is based on the firmly held belief that all forms of magic are evil.
 Error-prone annotations, missing "beans" and God-like "context" objects will never be a part of the library.
-Top priorities are elegant source-code crafted by artsmen seeking perfection, developer happiness, and a minimal waste of time.
+Top priorities are elegant source-code crafted by artsmen seeking perfection through simplicity, developer happiness, and a minimal waste of time.

 [All-you-need JavaDoc is here.][0-1]